 Surveying Engineering Accreditation

-Michigan Tech's Surveying Engineering program is accredited by the Engineering Accreditation Commission of the ABET.
+Michigan Tech's Surveying Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

 Program Educational Objectives